No one ever expects a Tomato Whisperer. But that’s the next thread in the image tapestry we’re helping weave for this American legacy resort.

-This American legacy resort – with a 200+ year old history and roots tied to the legendary Rockefeller family – was embarking on a multiyear, $16.5 million renovation.
+With a 200+ year old history and roots tied to the legendary Rockefeller family, the resort was embarking on a multiyear, $16.5 million renovation.
 The goal was to foster appeal to a new and growing group of luxury leisure travelers (younger and affluent) while still cultivating loyalty from mature audiences that have embraced the resort for generations.

 Enter bees, slow tea, gourds, flowers, 57 kinds of tomatoes, and an experiential foodie paradise.